COLA: A Benchmark for Compositional Text-to-image Retrieval: Results

-\xhdr{Training multimodal layers on FLAVA helps, but CLIP+\textit{MM-Adapter} performs better overall} We improve performance by training multimodal layers from scratch on top of CLIP and FLAVA as shown in Table \ref{table:comp_matching}, row e, f, j, k.
-Interestingly, as shown in Table \ref{table:comp_matching}, linear probing or tuning layers of FLAVA hurts performance(row g vs row h and i).
+\xhdr{Training late multimodal layers from scratch help, CLIP+\textit{MM-Adapter} performs better overall:} We improve performance by training multimodal layers from scratch on top of CLIP and FLAVA as shown in Table \ref{table:comp_matching}, row e, f, j, k.
+Interestingly, as shown in Table \ref{table:comp_matching}, linear probing or tuning the pre-trained multimodal layers of FLAVA hurts performance (row g vs row h and i).
 This could be because tuning adversely perturbs the parameters trained on large-scale data.
-However, CLIP+MM-Adapter performs well on both our \task{} and CREPE compared to tuning more layers on FLAVA (row f vs j and k).
+Finally, CLIP+MM-Adapter (row f) performs comparably well as tuning multimodal layers on FLAVA (row f vs j and k).